moriharanagisa/bioinfo-pf/cellranger-demo.md

 ## 6. Download Results to Local Computer
 **Environment:** Local Computer

-**Purpose:**
-Copy Cell Ranger results from the shared server to your computer.

 Open a new PowerShell or Terminal window and run:

 ```bash